 TGA Product and Consumer Medication Information and Licence

 The US product information for Efexor contains 81 pages, in contrast to the 33 pages provided on the TGA's website.

-Neither the drug company representatives who flood doctors with samples nor Clinical Practice Guidelines, nor Pharma funded education makes any mention of catastrophic side effects:
+Neither the drug company representatives who flood doctors with samples, nor Clinical Practice Guidelines, nor Pharma funded education make any mention of catastrophic side effects:

 With no regard to extensive lists of the first drug’s side effects, an antipsychotic is added, and nearly every antipsychotic requires the same CYP450 metabolic pathway, which should be suspected of being impaired.

 Sometimes worsening, or new depression elicits an increase in the dose of antidepressants or added mood stabilisers, which further interfere with metabolism.

 The resulting condition, with an unpredictable mix of the symptoms described above is eventually designated ‘’treatment refractory” schizophrenia, that diagnosis alternating with mania, delusional disorder, schizoaffective disorder and sometimes major depression.